SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 That would have given a lower limit of 0%, i.e., no efficacy.

-Ok, no real problem statistially; it just says that __for the very young and the very old, we do not have evidence of efficacy!__  That's not a statistical problem, but it sure is a problem!
+Ok, no real problem statistially; it just says that __for the very young and the very old, we do not have evidence of efficacy.__  That's not a statistical problem, but it sure is a problem!